We may earn affiliate commissions for the recommended products. Learn more.

 Proton Mail vs Tutanota

 Tutanota is arguably even more secure than Proton Mail as it offers complete end-to-end encryption on emails, including subject lines.
-It also offers a more generous free version with up to 1 GB of storage instead of Proton Mail’s 500 MB.
+It also offers just as much storage space on its free version, amounting to 1 GB for both secure email providers.

-However, Proton Mail offers more customization, from setting auto-responses to importing themes to make your inbox look exactly the way you want it.
+However, Proton Mail offers more customization, from setting auto-responses to importing themes to picking a theme for your client and setting custom labels and folders.

 Overall, the two are fairly evenly matched, although if we had to choose, we’d probably opt for Proton Mail for the added customization.
 It also has better customer support, which is really useful if you ever have an issue.
 Check our full comparison between Proton Mail and Tutanota for the details.